Bradford City stadium fire: Victims and injured

 Of the 56 people who died in the fire, 54 were Bradford supporters and two supported Lincoln.
 They included three who tried to escape through the toilets, 27 who were found by exit K and turnstiles 6 to 9 at the rear centre of the stand, and two elderly people who had died in their seats.
 Some had been crushed as they tried to crawl under turnstiles to escape.
-One retired mill worker made his way to the pitch, but was walking about on fire from head to foot.
+One retired mill worker made his way to the pitch but was walking about on fire from head to foot.
 People smothered him to extinguish the flames, but he later died of his injuries in hospital.
-Of those who died, 11 were under-18 and 23 were aged 65 or over, and the oldest victim was the club's former chairman, Sam Firth, aged 86.
+Of those who died, eleven were under 18 and 23 were aged 65 or over, and the oldest victim was the club's former chairman, Sam Firth, aged 86.
 More than 265 supporters were injured.

-The fire was described as the worst fire disaster in the history of British football, and the worst football related disaster since 66 spectators died at Ibrox in 1971.
+The fire was described as the worst fire disaster in the history of British football, and the worst football related disaster since 66 spectators died at Ibrox Park in 1971.

 Treatment of casualties and Burns Research Unit

 The Bradford Burns Unit was set up by Professor David Sharpe after he received many of the victims following the fire.
 As he received the injured at Bradford Royal Infirmary he was able to call upon 10% of the UK's population of plastic surgeons.
 It was during this treatment that Sharpe began to develop the Bradford Sling, which applies even pressure across sensitive areas.
 The sling is now used internationally in the treatment of burns.

 Immediately after the fire, Sharpe planned and treated the injuries of over 200 individuals, with many experimental treatments being used.
-Mathew Wildman, aged 17 at the time of the fire, commented that "I must have had five different experiments carried out on me with all sorts of new techniques for skin grafts and I had potions injected into me that helped my face repair naturally over time."
+Matthew Wildman, aged 17 at the time of the fire, commented that "I must have had five different experiments carried out on me with all sorts of new techniques for skin grafts and I had potions injected into me that helped my face repair naturally over time."

 On the 25th anniversary of the fire, the University of Bradford established the United Kingdom's largest academic research centre in skin sciences as an extension to its plastic surgery and burns research unit.